 And lavender has even been found to help with mild insomnia amongst college students…

-LAVENDER EASES STRESS AND ANXIETY
+LAVENDER OIL REDUCES STRESS AND ANXIETY

 Another study even found that taking lavender orally can be just as effective as a prescribed anti-anxiety medication.
 When you find out that a natural remedy can work just as well as modern medicine, but without the side effects, it’s quite difficult to ignore - isn’t it?